I used to struggle a lot with food and feeling good in my body when I traveled…

 Unhelpful belief: “If I eat that I’m going to be exhausted.”

 New belief: “My body knows exactly what to do with that.
-It’s more important that I eat something, even if it doesn’t seem like the perfect thing.”
+It’s more important that I eat something, even if it’s not the perfect thing.”

 Your new beliefs will be unique to you.